Hey, guys! So, as I type this I’m eating a giant candy bar…just kidding! I gave that stuff up (or, should I say I’m trying to…)

 And now for a small disclaimer: This detox was not for weight loss purposes or even to have a healthier diet.
 It was about freeing myself from my addiction to sugar.

 If you are like me, you know what being addicted to sugar feels like.
 You constantly crave sweets, and once you have a little bit, you just keep wanting more and more.
 Nothing satisfies you.
+You know that the more sweets you eat, the more often a visit to a clinic like Landpark Dental in Sacramento (or your local dental clinc) is in order.
+But you just can’t help it, especially if sugar is something you consume daily.
 It may hold you over for a couple of hours, but then there you are again, craving that giant bowl of ice cream or those hot-out-of-the-oven chocolate chip cookies.
 I mean, who can resist those, am I right?!

 Well, you can!
 (But not, like, forever.
 Only ’til the constant sugar cravings go away – don’t worry!)